It's been 6 mths... that's crazy!! Wanted to add this to the blog...

 There was a downhill, but there was also more uphill "just around the next corner"... cursing the man we powered onto the top.

 It was a much appreciated (and deserved) descent.
 We rolled easily into the historical town of Virginia City.
 The entire street is a museum itself.
 Many of the old buildings are closed, but if you peek inside the windows you can see the old toy store set up, the barber shop with figures going about their daily lives, you can go into the hanging building where vigilantes would hang thieves etc., and you can also get a pretty good cup of coffee at one of the little shops that is still running in modern day times.
+With plenty more miles to cover we pushed onward.
+Too many times we would stop to re-group and it seemed each time my legs found it harder and harder to remember how to pedal.
+After the town of Sheridan it got worse.
+My butt began to become one with the saddle and I could hardly sit any longer, my knee really started to ache with each push of the pedal and the wind picked up.
+I started to get just a little grumpy.

 When we finally reached Twin Bridges, MT it was either stay or push on for 30 more miles, to the next services area... the four of us stopped into the Lost Cabin bar to discuss with the locals what they would do.